kauko-i/bikeapp/README.md

 * Leaflet to display a map on the single station view

 I considered using Node and TypeScript as well to create the backend services as the language has become familiar at BirdLife.
 However, Flask is the backend service framework I’m most familiar with.
-I've created another app, saastaruoassa (published on GitHub and Heroku cloud service as well) with that.
+I've created another app, saastaruoassa (published on GitHub and Heroku cloud service) with that.

 I thought proper database usage is the most important aspect of the assignment as there are millions of journeys.
 The structure of the CSV files seems so regular that SQL seems the self-evident choice for hosting the data.